 When renting your property, the type of tenants you want to attract plays a significant role.
 Indeed, factors such as the location of the property, its size, and the local amenities can help you to define your target tenant audience.
 For instance, a multi-bedroom apartment in the vicinity of a university is likely to find tenants among the student community.
 On the other hand, the same property in a different part of town would be more suitable for families.

 The main objective for a real estate investor is to select rentals with the most-suitable tenancy potential.
 Maintenance costs and duties vary greatly depending on the type of tenants in the property.
 Student properties are more likely to keep their tenants throughout the duration of academic studies, which on average last three to five years.
 Families, on the other hand, tend to stay approximately twice as long as students.
 Retirees tend to stay even longer.

 Landlords who are looking to secure long-term responsible tenants need to make rental properties more appealing to older tenants.

 More likely to be responsible

-Running comprehensive background checks on your tenants is necessary to avoid dangerous individuals who might put your property or your rental business at risk.
+Running comprehensive background checks or an afp police check on your tenants is necessary to avoid dangerous individuals who might put your property or your rental business at risk.
 The criminal history of an individual is significant, especially if it reveals recent arrests regarding sexual misconduct or terrorist activities.
 A landlord should be mindful, however, that youth crimes that have not been repeated since are not a fair image of how an individual is.
 The senior population is less likely to be criminally involved.
 From a landlord’s perspective, law-abiding demographics reveal that the signs of responsible behavior are prominent in old age.

 Safer in a community environment